ssfsx17/sky-islands/readable.md

 ## The World

-The World’s name, in the language of your Island, is something you need to figure out.
+The World’s name, in the language of your Island, is something you need to listen to the Island to find out.
 Its surface is full of turbulent oceans, jagged crags, opaque fogs, active volcanoes, and shifting deserts.
 The reasons why so much of the World is this way are deep in your Island’s memory, and it teaches you and your people to never repeat the same mistakes that caused this situation.

 There are continents with powerful nations on them, but they sustain themselves through predation and exploitation.
 They could change their